 Official ABAP Programming Guidelines [As per SAP Documentation]:

-ABAP Programming Guidelines as per the official SAP Documentation consists of following major points:
+ABAP Programming Guidelines as per the official SAP documentation consists of the following major points:

 - Keep it simple, stupid.